luca-rath/dotfiles/README.md

 * .gitignore_global - Contains global gitignores, such as OS-specific files and several compiled files
 * .gitconfig - Sets several global Git variables

-### Hammerspoon (hammerspoon/)
-* setup.sh - Symlinks all lua and AppleScript files to `~/.hammerspoon/`
-* init.lua - Contains the main Hammerspoon config, importing the others
-* bluetooth.lua - Toggles Bluetooth headset connection
-* caffeinate.lua - Shortcuts for managing screen state (locking, etc.)
-* connect_headphones.applescript - Toggles Bluetooth headset connection
-* hyper.lua - Binds the "F18" key to a Hyper mode, which can be used for global commands
-* minimising.lua - Shortcuts for minimising and unminimising windows
-* shortcuts.lua - Hyper key bindings to existing shortcuts
-* spectacle.lua - Window and monitor management using hyper mode

-### Karabiner (karabiner/)
-* setup.sh - Symlinks Karabiner settings to `~/.config/karabiner`
-* karabiner.json - Binds the CAPS LOCK key to "F18" to use with hammerspoon

 ### macOS Preferences (macos/)
 * setup.sh - Executes a long list of commands pertaining to macOS Preferences

 ### Packages (packages/)
 * setup.sh - Installs the contents of the .list files and the Brewfile

-### Repositories (repos/)
-* setup.sh - Clones the repositories in the .list files at the corresponding locations

 ### Helper Scripts (scripts/)
 * functions.sh - Contains helper functions for symlinking files and printing progress messages